3 decades after Michella Welch's death, a picture starts to emerge of suspected killer

 “We invited him in our house to have a beer,” neighbor Heather Broadmante told KIRO-7.
 “He seemed like this normal, cool dude.”

-Police have not given details on how Hartman became a suspect but said they will release more information Friday.
+Police have given no details of how Hartman became a suspect but said they will release more information Friday.

 Prosecutor Mark Lindquist said there is DNA evidence.

-On the day she was killed, Welch took her two younger sisters to Puget Park.
+On the day Welch was killed, she took her two younger sisters to Puget Park.
 She and one of the girls rode bicycles.
 Welch pulled the other behind her on a skateboard.

 She left the park and went home to make sandwiches for lunch.
-When Welch returned, her sisters had run to a nearby business to use the restroom and Welch went looking for them.
+When she returned, her sisters had run to a nearby business to use the restroom and Welch went looking for them.

 The girls did not see their sister when they returned to the park.